Bikash01293/interview-reacts/README.md

+## For starting the project follow the below steps

+a. npm install

+b. npm start

 ## Below are the screen shots of the project while tested out.

 1. I have tested the output using the text type of input field.